-Charles E. Roy, Director
+Charles Roy, Director

 Charles Roy earned a B.Sc. in geology from Acadia University, Nova Scotia in 1972.
 Early in his career, Mr. Roy was employed by the mining engineering and geological consulting firm of David S. Robertson and Associates and worked in Canada, the United States and in Africa.
 In 1979, Mr. Roy joined a predecessor company of Cameco Corporation ("Cameco") as a Project Geologist, thus beginning a career with Cameco that would span 33 years.
 In 1988, Mr. Roy transferred to Cameco Gold and was involved in establishing an exploration office in Reno, Nevada and managing that office from 1991 - 1994.
 Mr. Roy returned to uranium exploration in 1994 and over the next 18 years managed both greenfield and brownfield exploration programs in the Athabasca Basin area of northern Canada.
 During this period Mr. Roy oversaw exploration teams that discovered and delineated seven significant uranium deposits, including Millennium.
 Later at Cameco, Mr. Roy worked closely with Corporate Development and Legal departments to negotiate new exploration opportunities and helped to consolidate and streamline its worldwide exploration portfolio.
-Mr. Roy currently serves as director and Technical Advisor of Alpha Exploration Inc.